tdwg/rs.tdwg.org/process/create-vocabulary.md

 **Namespace** A namespace is a string of characters that denotes a set of terms grouped and defined as a unit.
 Such a group of terms is called a *term list*.
 All TDWG-minted terms have namespaces that begin with `http://rs.tdwg.org/`.
 For example, the namespace for the term list of IRI-valued Darwin Core terms is `http://rs.tdwg.org/dwc/iri/`.
 TDWG namespaces will be assigned at the time when a vocabulary is ratified, and vocabulary developers do not need to worry about them.

 **Term name** The term name is an abbreviated IRI (also known as a [compact URI](https://www.w3.org/TR/curie/) or CURIE) that is composed of an abbreviation for the first part of the IRI (the *namespace*), followed by a colon, then the local name.  **Term names are NOT human-readable term labels!
 They are abbreviations for IRI identifiers.** The abbreviation `dwc:` is used for the namespace `http://rs.tdwg.org/dwc/terms/`, so the term name (abbreviated IRI) for `http://rs.tdwg.org/dwc/terms/recordedBy` would be `dwc:recordedBy`.
 IRIs are fundamentally intended for machine use, and an abbreviated IRI is interchangeable with an unabbreviated IRI.
 That is, a script that can consume IRIs should be able to translate `dwc:recordedBy` to `http://rs.tdwg.org/dwc/terms/recordedBy` and vice-versa.
-Vocabulary developers may suggest namespace abbreviations that will be combined with local names to form the term name, but that is optional.
+Vocabulary developers MAY suggest namespace abbreviations that will be combined with local names to form the term name, but that is OPTIONAL.

 # 3 Examples and details